Namecheap was founded all the way back in 2000 by Richard Kirkendall.

 3. 30-day Money-Back Guarantee

-Namecheap does offer a rock-solid money-back guarantee.
+Namecheap does offer a rock-solid 30-day money-back guarantee.
 You’ve got a full month to see if their service is right for you.
 Otherwise, it’s not too late to back out and try something else.

 4. Fully-Loaded Value Plan